 Taylor Cruz, Ph.D.

-Assistant Professor of Sociology
+Associate Professor of Sociology

 2018, Ph.D., Sociology, University of California, San Francisco

 2012, B.S.
-(Honors), Business, Arizona State University
+(Honors), Business, Minor in Sociology, Arizona State University

 Courses Regularly Taught

 Cruz, Taylor M. 2017.
 “The Making of a Population: Challenges, Implications, and Consequences of the Quantification of Social Difference.”
-Social Science & Medicine 174: 79-85.
+Social Science & Medicine.
+174: 79-85.

 Cruz, Taylor M. 2014.
-“Assessing Access to Care for Transgender and Gender Nonconforming People: A Consideration of Diversity in Combating Discrimination.”
-Social Science & Medicine 110: 65-73.
+“Assessing Access to Care for Transgender and Gender Nonconforming People.”
+Social Science & Medicine.
+110: 65-73.